 On the canvas, Mount Fuji rose — majestic, snow-glassed, piercing through silver mists that curled around mountains like sleeping dragons.
 A pagoda looking sanctuary stood to the left, traditional and proud, its tiers reaching toward a sky washed in jade light.

-Instead of a red sun, an emerald orb glowed softly, like a second heartbeat in the heavens.
+An emerald orb glowed softly, the sun, like a second heartbeat in the heavens.
 Lilac leaves drifted in painted breezes.
 Silver-blue branches arched like quiet prayers.
 Turquoise birds traced soft arcs across the sky.

-And then — as if struck by her own creation — a trembling smile formed on Natsuki's lips.
+It looked peaceful.
+Dreamlike.
+Almost magical.
+And then, as if struck by her own creation, a trembling smile formed on Natsuki's lips.

 Followed immediately by the cold spike of fear.